 - I was allowed to enter Canada last time, so I should be allowed to this time.

 Despite this being a reasonable assumption, in practice, it is not sufficient.
-An individual’s admissibility is at the full discretion of the immigration officer encountered at the point-of-entry (POE) to Canada.
+An individual’s admissibility is at the full discretion of the immigration officer encountered at the port-of-entry (POE) to Canada.
 As such, even if on a previous trip to Canada an officer deemed you admissible and granted entry, it is not safe to make the assumption that this will continually be the case.
 Under the Canadian Immigration and Refugee Protection Act, anyone with even a minor infraction on their record, or who has had any interaction with the court system, can be denied entry to Canada.

 - I’m not staying in Canada.
 I just need to pass through to get my flight/ cruise, I will be there for less than 24 hours